avidraghav/MyNotes/README.md

 - [Flow](https://kotlinlang.org/docs/reference/coroutines/flow.html) - In the simplest of ways consider this as a pipe through which the data flows in the app, by using flow a developer doesn't need to refresh variables which contain data.
 - [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) - Used to observe the data on the UI layer
-- [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) - To Store UI-related data that isnt destroyed on UI changes.
+- [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) - To Store UI-related data that isn't destroyed on UI changes.
-- [RecylerView](https://developer.android.com/guide/topics/ui/layout/recyclerview) - To Display data in a list format.
+- [RecyclerView](https://developer.android.com/guide/topics/ui/layout/recyclerview) - To Display data in a list format.
 - [Hilt](https://developer.android.com/training/dependency-injection/hilt-android) - For Dependency Injection
 - [Datastore](https://developer.android.com/topic/libraries/architecture/datastore) - For Storing Data